MSay2/ExampleRecyclerViewSection/README.md

 ### Description
 This project shows you how to create a RecyclerView with multiple sections.

-This project shows you how to do it yourself and without the help of external libraries
+This project shows you how to do it yourself and without the help of external libraries.

+Download and install the app.apk for a little preview.

 ### Screenshots
 <img src="screenshots/screen_01.png" width="300">